abhi3700/My_Learning_Blockchain/Crosschain/layerzero.md

   ```

   - After defining what contracts to use on each network, you can specify which contracts should be connected on a per pathway basis.
+  - [Config DVNs](https://docs.layerzero.network/contracts/configure-dvns) in LZ OApp.
+By default it is not required.
 - **quote before send tx**: Because cross-chain gas fees are dynamic, this quote should be generated right before calling _lzSend to ensure accurate pricing.

 > INFO: